 English born and raised, Rod Vaughan began writing for Kiwi newspapers after graduating in journalism from Wellington Polytechnic.
-Then he began 35 years at state broadcaster BCNZ/TVNZ, during which time Vaughan reported for current affairs and prime time news, and faced off against one-time NZ Party leader Bob Jones.
-Afer 11 years with TV3's 60 Minutes, he published autobiography Bloodied But Not Beaten in 2012.
+Then he began 35 years at state broadcaster BCNZ, reporting for current affairs and primetime news, and famously facing off against one-time NZ Party leader Bob Jones.
+Afer 11 years with TV3's 60 Minutes, Vaughan published autobiography Bloodied But Not Beaten in 2012.

 Holmes was a long-running current affairs programme that followed the news each weeknight on TV ONE.
 Presented by veteran broadcaster Paul Holmes, the show was as famous for his showmanship as it was for examining the issues of the day.
 Holmes interviewed the day's newsmakers; often championing the underdog 'kiwi battler'.
 In 2004 Paul Holmes defected from TVNZ to Prime TV to set up a rival 7pm current affairs programme, Paul Holmes.
 That lasted a few months before being axed (due to low ratings).